Mpowa-IO/Documents/Whitepaper.md

-Standard 1 (Strategy): Embedding foundational elements into purpose and strategy Standard 2 (Management Approach): Integrating foundational elements into operations and management approach Standard 3 (Transparency): Disclosing how foundational elements are integrated into purpose, strategy, management approach and governance, and reporting on performance
-Standard 4 (Governance): Reinforcing commitment to foundational elements through governance practices

 SDG Impact Standards for Enterprises – Enterprise Actions The Standards are provided to organizations as a ‘best practice’ guide to help them operate more sustainably and optimize their contribution to sustainable development and the SDGs by integrating responsible business and impact management practices into their organizational systems and internal decision-making.
 Enterprises can follow the following actions to properly integrate operating sustainably and contributing positively to sustainable development and the SDGs into their organizational systems and decision-making.

-STRATEGY
-Action 1.
-Commit to operating responsibly and sustainably, contributing positively to the SDGs, and optimizing impact Action 2.
-Understand what’s important to Stakeholders and achievement of the SDGs, and where the Enterprise is making impacts to determine where material impact can be made in the future
-Action 3.
-Embed impact into purpose and strategy Action 4.
-Set impact goals in line with now integrated purpose and strategy Action 5.
-Adjust strategy and impact goals as needed to optimize impact MANAGEMENT APPROACH
-Action 6.
-Align organizational culture, structure, capabilities, systems, and incentives with purpose and strategy Action 7.
-Develop methodology, processes, and systems to effectively measure impacts, and integrate into business decision-making
-Action 8.
-Assess, compare, and monitor material impacts over time, with external benchmarks and between stakeholder groups and subgroups, generate options for increasing impact and make choices between options
-Action 9.
-Embed continuous improvement, updating impact management practices as needed TRANSPARENCY
-Action 10.
-Disclose how responsible business practices, sustainability and contributing positively to the SDGs are integrated into decision-making and report on performance
-GOVERNANCE
-Action 11.
-Integrate responsible business and impact management practices into governance framework Action 12.
-Ensure governing body leads by example